venkatrn/perception/README.md

 --------
 This stack provides the implementation for PERCH (described in TODO: add link).

-The package 'kinect_sim' is based-off PCL's simulation API and serves as the depth-image renderer/simulator for PERCH.
+The package 'kinect_sim' is based on PCL's simulation API and serves as the depth-image renderer/simulator for PERCH.
 This provides the functionality to generate the depth-image for a scene, given a camera pose, set of 3D models/meshes and their poses.

 The 'sbpl_perception' package implements the PERCH algorithm.
 This works in conjunction with the SBPL planning library (https://github.com/sbpl/sbpl) and provides the 'search environment'.
 The documentation in the SBPL github page provides examples of the planner-environment usage.